 1. Introduction 4

 Description of the organisation's function and location of offices 4

 Gaelic Language (Scotland) Act 2005 and the issuing of a notice: 4

-Consultation on a draft Gaelic Language Plan: 5

-, Summary of Gaelic in Scotland 5
+Summary of Gaelic in Scotland 5

-(Gaelic within the authority's area of operation 5
+Gaelic within the authority's area of operation.
+5

-Internal Gaelic Capacity Audit 7
+Internal Gaelic Capacity Review 7

 2. The Gaelic Language Plan in the corporate structure 8

-3. Planning and policy implications for gaelic 11
+3. Planning and policy implications for Gaelic 11

 Mainstreaming Gaelic 11

-• The National Gaelic Language Plan 11
+The National Gaelic Language Plan 11

-(Commitment to the Objectives of the National Gaelic Language Plan 12
+Commitment to the Objectives of the National Gaelic Language Plan 12

 Home and Early Years 12

 Education and Community 12

 The Workplace 13

 Media & Arts; Heritage & Tourism 13

 Corpus 13

-, Scottish Government National Priorities 13
+Scottish Government National Priorities 13

 4. Plan commitments 14

 High Level Commitments 14

-, Service Standard Commitments 14
+Service Standard Commitments 14

 Visibility 15

 Staffing 16

 Day-to-day operations 17

 Communications 19

 Corpus 21

 5. Implementation and monitoring 22